Preface

 - All nodes with label

-This achieves the diagram above: all VMs under WDS, including the master and KubeNode-WDS1, connect to the WDS Gateway aggregation router, and all nodes in the overseas region connect to the overseas aggregation router.
+This achieves what is shown in the diagram: all VMs under the WDS node, including the master and KubeNode-WDS1, connect to the Gateway aggregation router of the WDS node, and all nodes in overseas areas connect to the overseas aggregation router.

 Configure Aggregation Router iBGP